 An economic downturn can result from issues such as war, supply constraints, and pandemics, all of which have happened in recent history.
 Since these various events can disrupt the economy, consumer spending often wavers.
 Interest rates could skyrocket if the economy gets a second wind and accelerates growth.
 However, long-term yields could fall if the economy takes a downturn.

 Let’s get to the point: what does this all mean for bond investors?
 In short, buying bonds during a high-interest rate period will yield higher results.

 Merz said, “We’re putting greater emphasis on core bond holdings.
 We believe that bonds offer compelling defensive characteristics relative to stocks.
 Our emphasis is on high-quality investment-grade taxable and municipal bonds as well as a dedicated exposure to short-term U.S. Treasury investments to manage overall risk exposure should interest rates continue to rise in the near term.”

 The recent housing market activity has paved the way for a beneficial supply-and-demand balance in the mortgage market.

 “This remains a time when investors are likely to benefit from holding more high-quality assets and fewer volatile assets than in a typical period.”

 At Construction Bonding Specialists, we work with new and experienced contractors to find the most satisfactory bond solutions.
-As a distinct surety-bond-only agency with decades of experience, we work to discover solutions for all types of bond cases ranging from ordinary to challenging.
-Call us at 248-349-6227 or visit our website today.
+As a distinct surety-bond-only agency with decades of bonding experience, we work to discover surety solutions for all types of cases ranging from ordinary to challenging.
+Call us at 248-349-6227 to learn more.